arsham/SelectBetween/README.md

 ## Features

 * Can select between any characters in a line.
-Also works on multiple selections.
+* Go to next/previous character.
+* Features are designed to work with multi-cursor selections.

 ## Installation

-For the time being, I am developing this plugin and have not published it to the repository.
+For the time being, I am developing this plug in and have not published it to the repository.
 You need to clone this repository in
 ```bash
 ~/.config/sublime-text-3/Packages
 ```